 Since 1990, Russia has been celebrating its independence day on June 12.
-However, unlike most countries Russia’s Independence Day doesn’t observe end of colonial rule or imperialism; instead it observes the creation of the Russian Federation after the dissolution Soviet Union that comprised of 15 sub-national republics.
+However, unlike most countries Russia’s Independence Day doesn’t observe the end of colonial rule or imperialism; instead, it observes the creation of the Russian Federation after the dissolution Soviet Union which comprised 15 sub-national republics.

 On June 12, 1990, Russia formally declared its secession from the Soviet Union; the Russian Congress of People’s Deputies, which was then headed by Boris Yeltsin, adopted the Declaration of the State Sovereignty, giving birth to the Russian Federation as an independent state.
 This assembly also declared its autonomous power over matters within the borders of the Russian Federation to take precedence over Soviet rule.

 Consequently, a dual political system was born within Russia, which changed the political landscape of the nation.
 However, on the first anniversary of the Russian declaration of sovereignty, Boris Yeltsin was elected as the first democratically elected president of the Russian Federation.